General Registration Policies

 Additional Policies on Independent Studies

-Please Note: Independent Studies are not available for Visiting Students, or Students at Large students.
+Please Note: Independent Studies are not available for Visiting Students, or Students-at-Large.

 SPS Identity Verification Policy